roym5252/sample-jetpack-compose-android-app/README.md

 - Works across phone and tablet.
 - Any assumptions, notes, instructions or improvement suggestions added to your README
 - We assess coding choices, how you've approaced the task and factors like accessibility, performance and security.

+## Getting Started

+Once you have a user setup in GitLab, please request access to the codebase by clicking the **“Request Access”** link at the top of the screen - under the project name.
+Then you're free to fork the repo and have some fun with it.
+Please however make sure your repo is private to keep it fair for the other candidates.

+When complete, please grant developer access to the jlp-test-review/candidate GitLab group and please let me know via email.
+One of our senior engineers will review your submission, and I’ll let you know the outcome.